Moti Yung

 Mordechai M. "Moti" Yung is a cryptographer and computer scientist known for his work on cryptovirology and kleptography.

 Career

 Yung earned his PhD from Columbia University in 1988 under the supervision of Zvi Galil.
 In the past, he worked at the IBM Thomas J. Watson Research Center, CertCo, RSA Laboratories, and Google.
 In 2016, Yung moved from Google to Snap Inc. Yung is currently a research scientist at Google.

 Yung is an adjunct senior research faculty member at Columbia University, and has co-advised PhD students including Gödel Prize winner Matthew K. Franklin, Jonathan Katz, and Aggelos Kiayias.

+Yung is a former trustee of the International Association for Cryptologic Research (IACR).
+In November 2025, he resigned from the position after the IACR's annual leadership election was nullified and rerun when he was unable to provide the required cryptographic key.